Highway 97 - Peachland Transportation Study

 The Central Okanagan area has experienced strong economic and population growth, accompanied by increasing highway traffic volumes.
 As the only north-south link connecting Okanagan communities, Highway 97 is vital to the region’s economy.
 The segment through Peachland is the last remaining two-lane highway between Penticton and Vernon.

 The Highway 97 – Peachland Transportation study is exploring options for improving future safety and mobility for the corridor.
-As part of the Okanagan Lake Second Crossing project, the study is examining current and projected conditions on the Highway 97 corridor, and considering demographics, community plans, traffic and safety reports.
+As part of the Central Okanagan Planning Study the study is examining current and projected conditions on the Highway 97 corridor, and considering demographics, community plans, traffic and safety reports.

 To date, the Highway 97 – Peachland Transportation Study has completed:

 - An assessment of the current and forecast future conditions and performance of the Highway 97 corridor through Peachland, with results shared with the public for feedback in June 2016